the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 (cl-ppie-events-comms-plain-language-summaries)=
 #### Plain Language Summaries
-If your event has a large focus on research content, consider instructing presenters to write Plain Language summaries of core content so that people with lived experience who do not have a background in research are able to engage in the sessions and understand the projects that are discussed.
+If your event has a large focus on research content, consider instructing presenters to write {term}`Plain Language` summaries of core content so that people with lived experience who do not have a background in research are able to engage in the sessions and understand the projects that are discussed.

 Please refer to The Turing Way's chapter on {ref}`cm-lay-summaries` for more guidance, and you can view good examples of Plain Language summaries from the [AI for Multiple Long Term Conditions research projects](https://aim-rsf.github.io/Glossary-of-Terms/pages/aim-projects.html).